KidPudel/android-starter-kit/design-patterns/dagger.md

 With the `@Inject` annotation:

-- Dagger knows that `RegistrationViewModel` has `UserManager` as dependency since the constructor takes an instance of `UserManager` as an argument.
+- Dagger knows that `MyViewModel` has `IMyRepository` as dependency since the constructor takes an instance of `IMyRepository` as an argument.
 - `@Inject` tells "please inject all dependencies that we have in our `constructor` and look in modules `@Modules`.

 ----------------------------------------------------------------------
 🔹
 With the `@Module` annotation:
-- Dagger knows how to create instances of type `RegistrationViewModel`.
+- Dagger knows how to create instances of type `MyViewModel`.

 ```kotlin
 @Module